CPD activities you can record

 Remember, this is a cycle requirement and not an annual requirement.
 Section 3 is three credits per hour so this means that to achieve 25 credits in Section 3 you need to do just over 8 hours of assessment during your five-year cycle.

 Here are some examples of Section 3 activities you may already be completing:

-- Do you live in Alberta, Manitoba, Nova Scotia or another province that has the Physician Achievement Review (PAR) program?
-Doing a PAR assessment counts for 3 credits per hour in Section 3 for the time you spend reviewing and reflecting on your data.
+- Have you completed MCC 360, the national multi-source feedback process to obtain insights into your performance as a communicator, collaborator and professional?
+Completing the MCC 360 program counts for 3 credits per hour in Section 3 for the time you spend reviewing and reflecting on your data.

 - Do you teach?
 Reviewing your annual teaching evaluations counts for the time you spend reviewing and reflecting on your data and getting peer feedback (this includes assessments you receive over the year for teaching medical students, residents or practicing physicians in formal CME settings).